imrafaelmerino/vertx-effect/docs/README.md

 ```

 A λc is a function that takes two arguments, a map representing the context in which an operation will be executed,
-and the message of type I sent to the Verticle across the event bus.
+and the message of type I sent to the verticle across the event bus.
 You can put the user's email into the context to filter all the events associated with that email
 and a random value to distinguish between transactions from the same email.
 That's only an example.